steventhorne/legendmud_tintin/README.md

 > Identifier: chat | Default: disabled

 The chat module will capture all channel and tells and log them to a chat.txt file which can be displayed in a separate terminal or used for other purposes.

+Additionally, the chat module can be displayed in a separate pane.
+This can be done by selecting a layout other than the first layout and setting the {pane_chat} setting in the user.config to a valid pane number.

+The chat log can be scrolled through using the ALT+PGUP, ALT+PGDN, ALT+HOME, and ALT+END key combinations.

 **Note**: This module may not work if you have changed your channel formats.